MicrosoftDocs/biztalk-docs/biztalk/core/how-to-add-a-fault-message1.md

 ms.author: "mandia"
 manager: "anneta"
 ---
-# How to Add a Fault Message
+# Add a Fault Message
 When you first created the port to the back-end system, it contained a request and a response.
 You must add a fault to capture the exception.

 ### To add a fault message